linode/docs/docs/guides/development/awk/AWK-RegEx/index.md

          doghouse
              dog food

-## Searching for Special Metacharacters
+## Searching for Special Metacharacter

-Searching for patterns where you want to find literal metacharacters require special care, and you must "escape" the metacharacters with a `\` backslash character.
+Searching for patterns where you want to find literal metacharacter require special care, and you must "escape" the metacharacter with a `\` backslash character.
 Otherwise, you get unwanted results.

 If you are looking for the string **/Mr. Jones/**, the `.` still means "any single character", even though it is obvious that you meant "a period at the end of **Mr.**".
 Because of this, the pattern `/Mr. Smith/` matches: